 Dr. Liu is skilled with both treatments and will discuss the risks and benefits to help patients choose the most appropriate option.
-Most patients can expect to regain near-normal movement of the affected fingers.
+After hand reconstruction Fairfield County patients can often expect to regain near-normal movement of the affected fingers.

 Tendons glide through a pulley system in each finger, similar to fishing wire through the loops on a fishing pole.
 Trigger finger is tendonitis that interferes with smooth gliding through the pulleys during bending or straightening of the finger.
 Treatment includes steroid injection and surgical release.

 Dr. Liu is skilled with both treatments and will discuss the risks and benefits to help patients choose the most appropriate option.
-Patients can expect to regain near-normal movement of the affected fingers almost immediately.
+Fairfield County hand reconstruction patients can expect to regain near-normal movement of the affected fingers almost immediately.

-Dr. Passaretti’s patients can benefit from beautiful surgical results, the expertise of an experienced plastic surgeon, and the comfort of an office that feels like home.
+Dr. Passaretti’s patients can benefit from beautiful surgical results, the expertise of an experienced Fairfield County plastic surgeon and the comfort of an office that feels like home.
 If you are interested or have any questions regarding the procedures, contact our office to schedule an appointment with Dr. Passaretti today.

 If you are considering plastic surgery in Fairfield County or anywhere in Connecticut, contact us to schedule a one-on-one consultation with one of our expert plastic surgeons.